patbec/ansible-role-zsh/README.md

 The following steps are supported:
 - Install zsh with custom packages
 - Set zsh as default shell for the specified users
-- Optional distribution of one or more `.zshrc` files
+- Optional distribution of configuration files

 This role is kept simple, uses the standard package manager and contains minimal overhead.
 If you have any problems, feel free to create an issue.